Alaskans, like people everywhere in the world, use certain words or phrases that only make sense to people who know what they mean.

 While you’re unlikely to hear all of these if you’re just on an Alaska cruise, you can still use your newfound knowledge of these uniquely Alaskan slang terms or phrases to impress your friends and family!

 1. Termination Dust

-Termination Dust refers to the first snowfall visible on top of a mountain, which is seen as a sign that winter is coming.
+Termination Dust is an Alaskan term that refers to the first snowfall visible on top of a mountain, which is seen as a sign that winter is coming.

 In Earth’s atmosphere, it gets colder the higher up you are (like that scene at the end of the first Iron Man movie).
 That’s why snow appears on the mountaintops well before it gets cold enough to snow on the ground.

 It gets its name from the fact that construction workers and other seasonal workers who see it know that it means their jobs will soon be terminated for the winter.

 There is a slight disagreement as to what qualifies as termination dust.
 Some people believe the snow has to reach a certain level on the mountain, while others argue that the very first snow is all that matters.